-Sustainable Prosperity welcomes the opportunity to comment on the Government of the Northwest Territories (GNWT) 2010 discussion paper on Revenue Options, and commends the GNWT for its commitment to engagement and consultation on a possible carbon tax – an issue of critical importance to the territory’s economic, environmental, and social future.
+Sustainable Prosperity welcomes the opportunity to comment on the Québec Government's Cap-and-Trade Consultation, and commends Québec for its commitment to public engagement and consultation on an issue of critical importance to its economic and environmental prosperity.

 A cap-and-trade system can be effective in spurring the transition to a low-carbon economy, if the challenges associated with it, mainly price volatility, are managed.